-• You may not chair a session in which you are presenting a paper.
+• You may not chair or moderate a session in which you are a presenter or a discussant.

 • All-student panels are not allowed.

 • Graduate students organizing sessions must invite at least one senior scholar—defined as a tenured professor, an independent scholar with equivalent accomplishments in the field, or an academic professional, e.g., curator, archivist, librarian—to participate, either as a paper presenter, discussant, or respondent.
 Please be aware, though, that senior scholars may not sit on a panel with more than two of their current or recent students.

 • Paper and session proposals that will not be considered for presentation include: papers that have been published or presented in whole or in part elsewhere and sessions that summarize the proceedings of another conference.

 • Sessions may not be organized around recently published books, although they may be structured around arguments and/or methods found in recent scholarly publications.
 Members interested in promoting their books published in 2023 are encouraged to participate in AJS Honors Its Authors, a special opportunity to celebrate AJS members' publications.

 • You are welcome to submit up to two different proposals for any session roles as long as they are not both papers submitted for consideration for a panel, or both papers submitted for consideration for a lightning session.
 (Note, the session organizer role does not "count" toward the two proposal limit, and session organizer is not a role listed in the program.
 If a session organizer is participating in the session, during submission they must list themselves both as session organizer and again in a specific participant role.)

 • Proposals may not be organized as “memorial sessions,” or sessions dedicated to the memory of a scholar.
 However, sessions may be organized around any scholar’s academic works and the scholar’s contribution to the academy.
 Any such submission will be subject to the same criteria as other submissions for evaluation.
 To host a non-academic memorial evening session, please contact the AJS for assistance.